Ferdi265/flow3r-scalar/README.md

 Select which Key to play.
 Default is the key of A. The current key is always displayed in the center of the screen.

+This menu is indicated by a square (◼) next to the left petal.

 - tilt left: decrease key by a half step
 - tilt right: increase key by a half step
 - press down: go to Settings Menu